rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 formed "based on a given set of vertices", and "based on a certain rule which allows to uniquely determine all the edges in the resulting graph".

-Note that a non-empty graph `S`, that is a subgraph of `G`, is also a subgraph of the graph induced by the vertex-set of `G` (i.e. `G[V(G)]`).
+Note that a non-empty graph `S`, which is a subgraph of `G`, is also a subgraph of the graph induced by the vertex-set of `G` (i.e. `G[V(G)]`).
 In general, if `S` is a subgraph of an induced subgraph `G[X]` (i.e. induced by a subset of vertices in `G`), then `S` is also subgraph of `G` itself.
 The converse is not in general true because, if `S` is a subgraph of `G`, then `S` is not a subgraph to all possible induced subgraphs of `G`.
-However, at least one such induced subgraph always exists.
+However, at least one distinct induced subgraph (i.e. `G[V(G)]`) always exists.

 * `(S subgraph-of G) <- (S subgraph-of G[X])`
 * `(S subgraph-of G) <-> (S subgraph-of G[V(G)])`
 * `(S subgraph-of G) <-> (S subgraph-of G[V(S)])`

-A **strict/proper induced subgraph** `S` is an induced subgraph formed from a graph `G` by removing at least one vertex - i.e. `(#T < #V)`.
+A **induced strict/proper subgraph** `S := (T,U)` is an induced subgraph formed from another graph `G := (V,E)` by removing at least one vertex and/or edge.
+(Note that `S` may also be referred to as a "strict/proper induced subtree").

+Note that the requirement of having fewer vertices and/or edges is in regards to the resulting subgraph.
+That is, the subset of vertices used to form the subgraph is itself (in principle) not required to have fewer elements than the corresponding vertex set in the super-graph.
+(Note that this clarification is in regards to the extension of "induced" to work with subsets of edges, see below).

-Note that a proper induced subgraph may still have the same edge-subset as its super-graph - i.e. not necessarily `(#U < #E)`.
-That is because a proper induced subgraph may be formed by removing only isolated vertices.
+Note that an induced proper subgraph may still have the same edge-subset as its super-graph - i.e. not necessarily `(#U < #E)`.
+That is because an induced proper subgraph may be formed by removing only isolated vertices.

 <!-- ======================================================================= -->
 ## induced-subgraph-of (V)